Pinafore/nlp-hw/project/README.md

 * Presumably you did many different things; how did they each individually contribute to your final result?

 Each group has 10 minutes to deliver their presentation.
+Please record the video, and upload it to Google Drive, and include the link in your writeup submission.

 System Submission
 ======================